 Onions, Chives, and Garlic

-Avocados are a healthy and on trend snack for us, but for cats they can cause problems.
+Avocados are a healthy and on-trend snack for us, but for cats they can cause problems.
 Avocados have a fat content which is just too high for cats.
-It also contains a toxin for cats called Persin.
-If a cat has even just a small slice of avocado then it can cause vomiting, diarrhea and even a painful condition called pancreatitis.
+The seeds can also pose a choking or intestinal obstruction hazard

 Benefits Of Vegetables For Cats

-In general, cats can eat most vegetables, with many being mixed in with their normal diet.
-As vegetables contain nutrients such as magnesium, potassium, fibre, vitamins, and antioxidants, which are all beneficial for your cat’s body, helping to boost a cat’s immune system and aid in digestion.
+In general, cats can eat most vegetables.
+They may appreciate some mixed in with their normal diet for variety.
+As a general rule of thumb, make sure that treats and supplements make up no more than 10% of your cat’s calorie intake.
+Vegetables contain nutrients such as magnesium, potassium, fiber, vitamins, and antioxidants, which can be beneficial in helping to boost your cat’s immune system and aid in digestion.